VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Introduction

-However, available anonymization methods focus on regular images and are not readily fit for clinical use cases.
-In clinical image anonymization, the semantic region that was targeted in medical intervention must be preserved (Fig.~\ref{fig:banner}).
-Additionally, pairs of images need to be anonymized consistently to illustrate before-and-after medical results.
-These cases are challenging as the pair of images may be taken weeks if not months apart, once before and once after the medical treatment, under different settings.
-This temporal incoherence makes it harder to achieve identity consistency within the anonymized pair.
+A plethora of anonymization methods thus emerged.
+Some approaches inpaint~\cite{sun2018natural,hukkelaas2019deepprivacy,hukkelaas2023deepprivacy2}, or include a password~\cite{gu2020password,cao2021personalized,li2023riddle}.
+Others are end-to-end solutions focusing on actions~\cite{ren2018learning}, identity distance~\cite{wu2019privacy,gafni2019live}, generating new attributes~\cite{zhai2022a3gan}, or conditioning on a novel image~\cite{kuang2021effective}.
+Multiple methods thus require as input a target identity~\cite{sun2018hybrid,maximov2020ciagan,kuang2021effective}.
+However, whether requiring extra input or not, all available anonymization methods focus on everyday \textbf{standard} single images with no constraints on preserving a certain area.
+They are therefore not readily applicable to \textbf{clinical} image anonymization where the semantic region targeted in medical intervention must be preserved (such as teeth in Fig.~\ref{fig:banner}).
+Additionally, image \textit{pairs} of the same person need to be anonymized consistently for before-and-after medical results.
+These paired cases are challenging as the photographs may be taken months apart in different settings.
+This temporal incoherence can make it harder to achieve identity consistency across anonymized pairs.

-We present \textbf{Ver}satile \textbf{A}nonymization (VerA).
-It can flexibly anonymize regular images, pairs of regular images, clinical images, and pairs of before-and-after clinical images.
-We train a controllable generator that disentangles high-level and semantic components.
-Exploiting its learned prior, we propose novel solutions for the versatile anonymization use cases.
-Extensive quantitative and qualitative evaluation shows that VerA outperforms or is on par with state-of-the-art regular anonymization methods in de-identification and photorealism, and clearly outperforms in clinical, paired, and joint anonymization.
-We also provide experimental evaluation on utility experiments for downstream tasks.
+VerA (\textbf{Ver}satile \textbf{A}nonymization) is a novel image anonymization framework solving various problems with valuable use cases.
+Our contributions are as follows:

+\begin{itemize} \itemsep{0em} \item To the best of our knowledge, we are the first to formulate and address the problems of clinical and paired image anonymization. \item We introduce a framework that exploits our novel generator, which is the first with \textit{both} high-level and semantic explicit control, and our specialized inversion tailored to our anonymization tasks. \item We show through extensive experiments that VerA can consistently anonymize clinical image \textit{pairs} with common \textit{identity} and preserve desired \textit{semantic} components.
+Our evaluation shows that VerA outperforms state-of-the-art anonymization methods in photorealism while achieving high de-identification rates. \end{itemize}